 Along the way we meet the Reverend Kirk.
 This remarkable man of the church researched the world of the “wee folk” in the woods around Aberfoyle.
 He wrote a book about them: “The Secret Lives of Elves and Faeries”.

-In any case, the Duke’s pass may be the road for you with its wonderful views – on Loch Drunkie amongst other lovely lakes and hills.
+In any case, the Duke’s pass may be the road for you with its wonderful views – to Loch Drunkie amongst other lovely lakes and hills.

 Stop off at C14 Doune Castle.
 This castle served as film location for “Ivanhoe”, “The Bruce” and “Monty Python”.
 Outlander fans know it as Castle Leoch.

 We pass Stirling Castle on our way – visible from afar on its rock.

 As important as Edinburgh Castle, it is well worth a visit – I suggest to combine it with a different day trip.

 - A visit to the Loch Lomond and the Trossachs National Park